Optical services are covered for all eligible MHCP members.

 For ophthalmology services, MHCP follows CPT guidelines.

-Recipients with vision and eyeglass coverage from Medicare or private insurance must obtain their eye examination, vision care and eyeglasses through Medicare or their private insurance as primary payers.
+Members with vision and eyeglass coverage from Medicare or private insurance must obtain their eye examination, vision care and eyeglasses through Medicare or their private insurance as primary payers.
 Note the following:

 Once Medicare adjudicates the claim, Medicare crosses the claim over to MHCP with payment and adjustment amounts.
 If the claim does not cross over to MHCP from Medicare, bill MHCP the same way Medicare was billed and enter the payments and adjustments on the Coordination of Benefits (COB) and Service line level (PDF) tabs on MN–ITS User Manual.